arkandias/geyser/README.md

 Geyser consists of multiple services, each running in a Docker container organized into three logical tiers:

-### Frontend (`frontend`)
+### Frontend

-The frontend is an Nginx server that serves as the main entry point and reverse proxy for all external access:
+The frontend consists of an Nginx Server (`frontend`) that serves as the main entry point and reverse proxy for external
+access:

 - `https://<server-hostname>` serves the web client application
 - `https://<server-hostname>/api` proxies requests to the backend NestJS server